 April 4: France signs an agreement with Senegal, beginning their final steps towards their eventual independence on June 20, 1960.

-April 8: President Dwight D. Eisenhower signs a Civil Rights Bill is passed by the US Senate with measures against discriminatory voting practices.
+April 8: President Dwight D. Eisenhower signs a Civil Rights Bill, which is passed by the US Senate with measures against discriminatory voting practices.
 You can read more about the 1960 Civil Rights Bill here.

 April 8: Germany and Netherlands sign an accord concerning war casualties.
 The treaty goes into effect in June 1963 and allowed West Germany to reclaim German territories annexed by the Netherlands under the post-WWII Paris Protocol of 1949.
 The land boarder established still exists to this day.